thoughtpatterns/xanesnet/README.md

 The user should specify the number of trials they wish to run during tuning.
 After tuning the optimal values found will be used to train the model.

+## LICENSE

+This project is licensed under the GPL-3.0 License - see the LICENSE.md file for details.

 ## PUBLICATIONS